 Art Medium: Mixed media sculpture

-“She sat on the throne, closed her eyes, took a deep breath in and let go’.
-The change took place at the bottom of the sea in the center of the palace, at a sacred ceremony called the Princess’s Throne”
+The change took place at the bottom of the sea in the center of the palace, at a sacred ceremony called the Princess’s Throne: “She sat on the throne, closed her eyes, took a deep breath in and let go’.

 Continuing with the Fisherman and Mermaid’s Tale series of works this sculpture interprets in 3D form, the moment the mermaid transforms her tail into legs.
 Up to this point the mermaid and the fisherman had spent 1 year together.
-To be with her, each day he would come to her in his boat and came to know his lover’s world under the sea with the help of a magic crystal pearl that once swallowed, allowed him to breath under water for a day at a time.
+Each day he visits her in his boat.
+In order to come to know his lover’s world under the sea, he swallows a magic crystal pearl that allows him to breath under water for a day at a time.

 A copy of the full story can be made available upon request.
 Otherwise in the blog section of NEWS on this website you can find a more detailed description of the series and the story that inspired it.
 Many of my mix media sculptures are enhanced by a wall painting at the buyers preference.
 However, as all pieces of this nature, the work stands alone without the mural component.
 For this piece I also created a painting on paper as an option that could be mounted on the wall, for the sculpture to hang in front of.